TheRobBrennan/tutorial-apollo-graphql-fullstack/start/README.md

 When we click the button, we perform a direct cache write by calling `client.writeData` and passing in a data object that sets the `isLoggedIn` boolean to `false`.

 Refer to `start/client/src/containers/book-trips.js` - we can also perform direct writes within the `update` function of the `useMutation` hook.
 The `update` function allows us to manually update the cache after a mutation occurs without refetching data.

+#### Local resolvers

+We're not done yet!
+What if we wanted to perform a more complicated local data update such as adding or removing items from a list?
+For this situation, we'll use a local resolver.
+Local resolvers have the same function signature as remote resolvers `((parent, args, context, info) => data)`.
+The only difference is that the Apollo cache is already added to the context for you.
+Inside your resolver, you'll use the cache to read and write data.

+Refer to `start/client/src/resolvers.js` - Let's write the local resolver for the `addOrRemoveFromCart` mutation.
+You should place this resolver underneath the Launch resolver we wrote earlier.
+In this resolver, we destructure the Apollo cache from the context in order to read the query that fetches cart items.
+Once we have our cart data, we either remove or add the cart item's id passed into the mutation to the list.
+Finally, we return the updated list from the mutation.

+Refer to `start/client/src/containers/action-button.js` - Let's see how we call the `addOrRemoveFromCart` mutation in a component.